 Booking a trip is time consuming.
 There is nothing worse than searching for an all-inclusive trip to Mexico in May, and then being served irrelevant information about Mediterranean cruises in June.
 By now, you should be showing me relevant content including offers, packages, things to do there, and itineraries – for Mexico, in May.
 Websites that I visit should respond to my search and clicks in an effective way, reducing the amount it takes for me to find what I’m looking for and inching me closer to booking my trip.

 If I’m searching around for Mexico and May and I can’t seem to find what I’m looking for, please feel free to help me out.
 Your website could and should be your best customer service representative.

 Travel websites now can guide consumers with personalized messages based on various data rules including search terms, referring site, geographic location, and visit, and visit frequency, to assist travelers in buying their trips.
 It’s time they put this info to use.

 3. Remember me, your traveler

-Just like in the good old days, if I had a great experience with my travel agent, I would use them again, and again in the future.
+Just like in the good old days, if I had a great experience with my travel agent, I would use them again and again in the future.
 You want that to be the case with your travel website, don’t you?
 If you created an awesome online booking experience for me – I would come back to you.
 But this friendship needs to be reciprocated.
 I will expect for you to know who I am, where I’ve been, and what my preferences are.
 Over time, our friendship will get stronger.
-You will get to know the places that I’m interested in traveling to as I give you more information about myself, and you will provide me the relevant information that I need to help make my decision.
+You will get to know the places that I’m interested in traveling to as I give you more information about myself, and you will provide me with the relevant information that I need to help make my decision.

-There are so many travel websites out there and that are competing for business.
+There are so many travel websites out there that are competing for business.
 So it’s hard to believe that most of these websites are still showing static content.
-There is a great opportunity for travel sites to engage their visitors right away, and create a relevant and personalized experience for their consumers.
+There is a great opportunity for travel sites to engage their visitors right away and create a relevant and personalized experience for their consumers.
 If it’s done tastefully, travel websites will turn more browsers into buyers – faster.